Zone of the Enders: The 2nd Runner: Reception

 Despite its favorable reception, The 2nd Runner got mediocre sales.
 In 2003, it was the 130th best-selling game in Japan, selling 97,296 copies.
 Producer Hideo Kojima blamed himself due to issues with the release time frame.
 He considered the game a "medium success" and believed it could have ended up "a major Kojima Productions title to follow MGS" as a series.
 As a result, Kojima mentioned he devised as a game plan and method for sales should eventually develop another sequel.

 In late 2012, The 2nd Runner was ported to the Xbox 360 and PlayStation 3 alongside its predecessor as part of the Zone of the Enders HD Collection.
 The release included a demo for the upcoming Metal Gear Rising: Revengeance.
 Since 2008, Zone of the Enders 3 has been in concept development by Hideo Kojima, but was kept away from game development until all the big titles were completed.
 On May 25, 2012, Kojima confirmed that work on the next installment in the Zone of the Enders series had begun.
 However, the project was cancelled after Kojima Productions acknowledged issues within the Zone of the Enders HD collection.

 At Tokyo Game Show 2017, Zone of the Enders: The 2nd Runner M∀RS was announced, featuring enhanced graphics, 4K resolution support, VR headset support, and an updated sound design supporting surround sound.
-It was released in September 2018 for PlayStation 4 and Microsoft Windows.
+It was released in September 2018 for PlayStation 4 and Windows.
 The game sold a combined 158,691 units for the PS2 and PS4 in Japan.